csci338/fall2023/pages/syllabus.md

 ---

 ## About the Course
 Welcome to CSCI 338!
 Taking this course gives you the opportunity to work on a collaborative software development project while learning some of the tools, methods, and processes that are widely used in industry.
-We will be using some specific programming languages, frameworks, and libraries to explore various "big ideas" in software engineering.
-That said, this course focuses on the ***processes and tools that will enable you to build software that is scalable and maintainable over time***, as circumstances change.
+We will be using some specific programming languages and libraries to explore various "big ideas" in software engineering.
+That said, the focus of this course is on the ***processes and tools*** that will enable you to build software that is ***scalable and maintainable over time*** (versus learning particular languages / libraries).
 Drawing from <a href="https://abseil.io/resources/swe-book" target="_blank">Software Engineering at Google</a> (the book we will use in this course), we will explore three categories of considerations:

-1. **Culture** -- How people on teams can work well together, document and share knowledge, priorizie technical, social, and business goals, cultivate a curious, open, and critical perspective on their work, and measure the benefits and costs of technical decisions.
+1. **Culture** -- How people on teams can work well together; document and share knowledge; priorizie technical, social, and business goals; cultivate a curious, open, and critical perspective on their work; and measure the benefits and costs of technical decisions.
 1. **Process** -- How to actually go about writing code, including coming up with style guides and coding conventions, doing code reviews, documenting your code, writing tests, deprecating features, and breaking down ideas into concrete features and tasks (so that you can make clear and manageable progress).
 1. **Tools** -- Using different software tools to improve how your team manages their codebase.
 This includes tools for version control, building and compiling your system (particularly important for larger systems), managing dependencies, and ensuring that you are continuously integrating and deploying code changes.